Become a Tree Steward for the City of Maple Grove

 Maple Grove Arts Council

 If you'd like to help the arts flourish in Maple Grove, join the Maple Grove Arts Council as a volunteer or board member.
 Board Meetings are held the third Tuesday of each month at 7:00 pm at the Maple Grove Government Center.
 The Arts Council plans the Maple Grove Autumn Art Festival in September, the annual Student Art Show in March, KidStock in the summer, and a performing jazz ensemble now doing concerts throughout the year.
 The Council has also sponsored a Holiday Bazaar in December.
-Call 763-494-5984 for more information, or email us at Maple Grove Arts Council.
-Also check the website at www.maplegroveartscouncil.org.
+For more information, call 763-494-5984, email visit the Arts Council website

 Maple Grove Ambassador Scholarship Program

-The mission of this program is to provide educational scholarships to young women ages 17-21,and the opportunity for personal and professional growth through involvement in the community and increased awareness of the greater community.
-Volunteers are needed to help in several ways.
-For more information, visit www.maplegroveambassadors.com.
-The current Ambassadors are also available to help with local volunteer efforts and business events.
+The mission of this program is to provide educational scholarships to young women ages 17-21 and the opportunity for personal and professional growth through involvement in the community.
+For information about volunteering, please visit the Ambassador's website.
+Please note the current Ambassadors are also available to help with local volunteer efforts and business events.

 Maple Grove Historical Society

-The Maple Grove Historic Preservation Society meets the third Thursday of the month in the Mayor's Conference Room in the Government Center on Arbor Lakes Parkway at 7:00 pm.
+The Maple Grove Historic Preservation Society meets at 7 p.m. the third Thursday of the month at the History Museum, 9030 Forestview Lane.
 Help to discover, preserve and spread the story of Maple Grove.
 Everyone is welcome!
-Call 763-494-5983 for information.
+Visit www.maplegrovemnhistory.org for more information.

 Advisory Boards and Commissions

 There are several opportunities for Maple Grove residents to serve on boards and commissions.
-For more information, contact Stevie Koll Anderson at 763-494-6004.
+For more information, contact the Administration Department at 763-494-6010.

 - Arbor Committee